surfacesyntacticud/surfacesyntacticud.github.io/guidelines/u/relations/comp_cleft.md

 # **comp:cleft**

-The `comp:cleft` relation is used in cleft sentences for the dependency from the focus of the sentence to the head of the complement clause.
+The `comp:cleft` relation is used in cleft sentences for the dependency from the head of the sentence to the head of the complement clause.

 <div>
 <conll>